 We use Debian GNU/Linux for this, but other people use various different versions of Linux, FreeBSD, Mac OSX and even Microsoft Windows.
 We definitely do not recommend using Windows for this unless you are completely hobbled by silly internal IT policies and have to do so.

-Start looking on the DAViCal Installation Page for more places to download, and detailed instructions as to what to do when you have it.
+Start by looking on the DAViCal Installation Page for instructions on places to download, and detailed instructions as to what to do when you have it.

 There is a lot of information on the wiki about DAViCal configuration settings but in most cases the configuration will need very few of these settings.